 Click Next to proceed.

 Choose the relevant permissions for the role.
-There are currently 9 categories of permissions which users can be provided:
+The different categories of permissions are:

 Modules: Allows admins to configure module-level permissions for users.
-Admins can modify scope to one of the 4 actions:
+Admins can modify the scope to one of the 4 actions

 This covers Contacts, Accounts, Deals, Tasks, and Appointments.
 Additionally, it will also contain module permissions for any custom modules that may be created.